vzexg-2/CloudX/README.md

 ## Cloud X is a DDoS tool that can break ( pass through ) to the https protocol.

-HTTPS itself is a secure version of a protocol, but HTTP is not so website that uses HTTP has a chance of being attacked by DDoS
+HTTPS itself is a secure version of a protocol, but HTTP is not so website that still use HTTP protocol has a 55% chance of being attacked by DDoS

 CloudX is new and still has a error so don't have much expectations about this.